springdo/js-learning/css-notes.md

   margin: 0;
 }
 ```

-but wait! then we cannot add any padding or anything underneath the floats... a few ways to fix this
+But wait! then we cannot add any padding or anything underneath the floats... a few ways to fix this

-1. Use a clear float class and apply it to a div after the columns
++ Use a clear float class and apply it to a div after the columns

 ```
 ....
   <div class="clear"></div>